ryantd42/NY-Legislative-Git/2023/S2330B-2023/bill.md

- THE  SUPERINTENDENT  WITH  RESPECT TO A RATE FILING APPLICATION WITH THE DEPARTMENT, SUCH INSURER, CORPORATION, HEALTH  MAINTENANCE  ORGANIZATION OR  FRATERNAL BENEFIT SOCIETY SHALL NOTIFY POLICYHOLDERS AND CERTIFICATE HOLDERS OF SUCH DECISION WITHIN FORTY-FIVE DAYS AND IN  NO  EVENT  LATER THAN  SIXTY  DAYS  PRIOR  TO  THE  EFFECTIVE  DATE  OF  THE PREMIUM RATE INCREASE.
+ THE  SUPERINTENDENT  WITH  RESPECT TO A RATE FILING APPLICATION WITH THE DEPARTMENT, SUCH INSURER, CORPORATION, HEALTH  MAINTENANCE  ORGANIZATION OR  FRATERNAL BENEFIT SOCIETY SHALL NOTIFY POLICYHOLDERS AND CERTIFICATE
+ S. 2330--A  3

+ HOLDERS OF SUCH DECISION WITHIN FORTY-FIVE DAYS AND IN  NO  EVENT  LATER THAN  SIXTY  DAYS  PRIOR  TO  THE  EFFECTIVE  DATE  OF  THE PREMIUM RATE INCREASE.
 SUCH NOTIFICATION SHALL INCLUDE:
   (1) A DESCRIPTION OF SUCH DECISION; AND
   (2)  A  WRITTEN  STATEMENT CONFORMING TO THE REQUIREMENTS SET FORTH IN SUBPARAGRAPH (G) OF PARAGRAPH SIX OF SUBSECTION (B) OF THIS SECTION.
-  §  4.
-The insurance law is amended by adding a new section 334 to read as follows:
-  § 334.
-MINIMUM LOSS RATIO STANDARDS; LONG TERM  CARE  INSURANCE.
-IN ESTABLISHING  MINIMUM  BENEFIT  STANDARDS  FOR  LONG TERM CARE INSURANCE PLANS PURSUANT TO THIS ARTICLE, THE  SUPERINTENDENT  SHALL  ENSURE  THAT MINIMUM  LOSS RATIO STANDARDS ARE NO LESS FAVORABLE TO POLICYHOLDERS AND CERTIFICATE HOLDERS THAN THOSE SPECIFIED BY THE  MODEL  REGULATIONS  FOR LONG  TERM  CARE  INSURANCE  AS PUBLISHED BY THE NATIONAL ASSOCIATION OF INSURANCE COMMISSIONERS, AS UPDATED FROM TIME TO TIME.
-  § 5.
+  § 3.
 This act shall take effect on the one hundred eightieth day after it shall have become a law, and shall apply to any rate filing submitted on or after such date.